azagniotov/stubby4j/README.md

 ##### 3.0.3-SNAPSHOT
 * Added support for custom authorization type header with the help of the new `header` property `authorization-custom`
+* Fixed issue #43 (Live refresh in response sequence only for first response)

 ##### 3.0.2
 * Added support for Bearer Token authorization with the help of the new `header` property `authorization-bearer`